TID-Lab/aggie/README.md

     - Some versions of docker may also forward to `https://localhost`.
     - This will show you the running site.
 Login with the user name and password from your terminal mentioned above.
     - To run on startup, you can use `@reboot cd aggie/docker/ && sudo docker-compose up` via `crontab -e`
+1. Continue to read below for configuration and maintenance.

 ## Source Installation